 Join artist Olafur Eliasson alongside key voices from across the social and political sphere for a conversation exploring the potential of artists and art institutions to address global sustainability challenges and inspire change.

 The first in a series of events, it takes place during London’s Climate Action Week, and ahead of the opening of the major Tate Modern exhibition of Eliasson’s work.

-Eliasson will be joined in conversation by Malini Mehra, Indian climate campaigner and Commissioner to the Mayor of London, Clare Farrell, designer and activist and Mary Robinson, Adjunct Professor of Climate Justice, Trinity College Dublin.
-The discussion will be introduced by Tate Modern's Director, Frances Morris.
+Eliasson is joined in conversation by Clare Farrell, designer and activist, Malini Mehra, Indian climate campaigner and Commissioner to the Mayor of London and Mary Robinson, Adjunct Professor of Climate Justice, Trinity College Dublin.
+The discussion is chaired by Bidisha and introduced by Tate Modern’s Director, Frances Morris.